Chapter 3:

 Play it cool, Aika.
 Pretend the napkin dispenser needs rearranging.
 Pretend the floor needs sweeping.
 Pretend you are a dust particle drifting through life.

-I escaped toward the back counter, grabbing a tray like it was a shield.
-But the tray was empty.
+I escaped toward the back counter and grabbed a tray like it was a shield.
+The tray was empty.
 And I had no idea where to go with it.
 The head waitress, Miho-san, noticed.

 ‘Aika, dear, are you alright?’ she asked.